 As a student of History, you will learn to understand chronology and cause and effect reasoning - skills that are essential in all fields of research.
 You will learn how to gather information from primary and secondary sources, cull and analyze that information and identify its most significant aspects, reach conclusions based on that analysis and produce well-written narratives and oral presentations relating the contents and results of their work.

-The History major provides a solid foundation in American and world history along with the opportunity to dig deeper in U.S. History, European History, Asian History or even a self-designed History track.
+The History major provides a solid foundation in American and world history along with the opportunity to dig deeper in U.S. History, European History, Asian History, Global History or even a self-designed History option.

 As Pierce County and the entire South Sound region continue to grow, individuals with training in History will find increasing opportunities in the fields of education, records management, museum curation, government service, heritage tourism, journalism and other professions.
 History also provides an excellent foundation for graduate study in law, education and many other areas.

 Student learning outcomes

 As a student in the History major, you will learn the following:

 - diverse areas of history and the relevant historical facts and context

 - historiographic and interpretive differences, especially regarding causation